minershive/hiveon-kb/guides/wallet.md

 ## How to Set Up Your Hive OS Wallet

-### Step 1) Decide Which Coin to Mine and Which Mining Pool
+### Step 1) Decide on the coin and the mining pool
 If you decided to mine in a pool, you will have to register within that pool directly from their website.
-For example, Suprnova’s pool website is https://suprnova.cc/ The great part about Hive OS is that they have automated many of the major pools.
+For example, Suprnova’s pool website is https://suprnova.cc/.
+The great part about Hive OS is that they have automated many of the major pools.
 You simply have to register within the pools’ platform, create a worker and password for that worker, and get that information ready for the next steps within Hive OS.

 <img src="https://miro.medium.com/max/334/0*15xxIauan7l9q8pW.png">